paul0noah/disco-match/README.md

-# disco-match
+# 🪩 DiscoMatch: Fast Discrete Optimisation for Geometrically Consistent 3D Shape Matching

-🪩 DiscoMatch: Fast Discrete Optimisation for Geometrically Consistent 3D Shape Matching
+Code will be released with ECCV 2024.